Counseling Edge is the sister company of Edge Coaching.

 While anything standing in the way of your success can be addressed, common areas of focus clients present with include: anxiety, depression, relationship concerns, self-worth, anger management, grief and loss, eating disorders, parenting, and spirituality.

 We do not currently work with children or adolescents.

 Need results sooner versus later?
-Counseling Intensives involve multiple hours of one on one sessions with Michelle Ellwanger in Hickory, NC.
+Intensives involve multiple hours of one on one sessions with Michelle Ellwanger in Hickory, NC.
 A travel to client option is also possible subject to additional travel expenses.

 Intensives are great for couples experiencing difficulties in their relationship.
 They are also appropriate for individuals wanting to tackle multiple concerns in a condensed amount of time.
-Counseling Intensives are subject to limited availability.
+Intensives are subject to limited availability.
 Please contact for additional information and scheduling.

 Please note: Intensive are not appropriate for suicidal clients or clients needing in-patient treatment options.